-From the challenging aspects of the various trails, to sharing a cup of tea with your new found companions (and extended family), whilst exploring some of the most lush terrain in the world, words really cannot describe that moment of Zen you’ll feel as you immerse yourself in the Himalayas.
-Some say you’ll get a sense of a spiritual enlightenment as you take in the sights and sublime sounds.
+From the challenging aspects of the various trails, to sharing a cup of tea with your new found companions, whilst exploring some of the most diverse terrain in the world, words really cannot describe that moment of zen you'll feel as you immerse yourself in the Himalayas.
+Some say you’ll get a sense of a spiritual enlightenment as you take in the sights and sounds.

-Mount Everest holds a pretty special place in our hearts, as New Zealand’s very own Sir Ed Hillary and Tenzing Norgay from Nepal, conquered Mount Everest on 29 May 1953.
+Everest holds a pretty special place in our hearts, as New Zealand’s very own Sir Ed Hillary, alongside Tenzing Norgay from Nepal, conquered Mount Everest on 29 May 1953.
 The Nepalese call the Everest mountain Sagarmatha, “goddess of sky”, while the Tibetans call it Chomolungma, “mother goddess of the universe”.
 Hey, nowadays you can even tweet from the Mountain!

 Annapurna Base Camp

 Trekking the Annapurna Sanctuary will definitely give you that surreal breath-taking moment.
 You’ll get to absorb the wonderful views of this extraordinary rich countryside as you hike to the Sanctuary.
 A high glacial basin lying 40km directly north of Pokhara, this natural amphitheater is made up of three Annapurna mountains; South, South 1, and South 2.